MicrosoftDocs/memdocs/sccm/sum/get-started/configure-classifications-and-products.md

      - **Critical Updates**: Specifies a widely released fix for a specific problem that addresses a critical, non-security-related bug.
      - **Definition Updates**: Specifies a widely released and frequent software update that contains additions to a product's definition database.
-     - **Feature Packs**: Specifies new product functionality that are first distributed outside of a product release and that are typically included in the next full product release.
+     - **Feature Packs**: Specifies new product functionality that is first distributed outside of a product release and that's typically included in the next full product release.
      - **Security Updates**: Specifies a widely released fix for a product-specific, security-related vulnerability.
      - **Service Packs**: Specifies a tested, cumulative set of all hotfixes, security updates, critical updates, and updates that are applied to a product.
 Additionally, service packs may contain additional fixes for problems that are found internally since the release of the product.
      - **Tools**: Specifies a utility or feature that helps to complete one or more tasks.